lambdaclass/concrete/docs/WHY_CONCRETE.md

 That is less flexible than C. It is also easier to review.

+## Visible Is Step One; Knowable Is the Point

+Visibility alone is reporting.
+The deeper consequence of Concrete's refusals is what they make computable: with no closures, no trait objects, no macros, and whole-program monomorphization, callable values come from a closed set of named functions, and indirect calls carry value identity rather than a name to re-resolve.
+A function-pointer target may still be chosen at runtime, but its possible targets are statically enumerable.

+That gives per-function facts—authority, allocation, failure modes, obligations—a tractable path to conservative whole-program facts from `main` outward.
+A sound analysis must retain every possible target of an indirect call, and today's reports do not yet turn every such edge into a complete composition theorem.
+The advantage is narrower and still valuable: the possible callable set is finite and source-visible rather than extended by captured code, runtime type dispatch, or generated source.

+Today `--report authority` and `--report caps` expose part of this structure, while capability-bearing function-pointer types enforce authority at indirect call sites.
+The direction of the proof work is to make target-set completeness and transitive composition checked whole-program claims.
+That step is roadmap work, not a shipped feature.

 ## Evidence Is Visible

 Most codebases have evidence, but it is scattered: